 Grab a bite at the Mercado Central

-There are few things that delight tourists more than a good market and Valencia’s Mercado Central doesn’t disappoint – in fact it should be right at the top of your itinerary when you visit Valencia.
+Another must-see in Valencia Spain is the Mercado Central.
+After all, there are few things that delight tourists more than a good market and Valencia’s Mercado Central doesn’t disappoint – in fact it should be right at the top of your itinerary when you visit Valencia.

 Its expansive array of fresh produce is a veritable treat – especially for those who want to embark on a Spanish cooking adventure.
 If you’re lucky enough to have a kitchen in your accommodation then this is a great place to stock up on local delicacies before whipping them into something gourmet back home.